-5 Easy Ways to Style a Cloche for Fall Decorating
+5 Easy Ways to Decorate a Cloche for Fall

-Looking for ways to style a cloche in your fall decorating?
-Check out these 3 easy ideas to decorate with vintage cloches and how to use them in your home decor!
+Looking for ways to decorate a glass cloche for fall?
+Check out these 3 easy ideas to decorate with vintage cloches and how to use them in your home decor this season!

-It’s one of the top things people ask me about, looking for ideas!
-Today, I’m excited to share 3 really simple ways to style a cloche in your fall decorating!
+Actually, I know that you love them too because it’s one of the top things people ask me about!
+Today, I’m excited to share 3 really simple ways to decorate a cloche for fall home styling!

 Over the years, I have collected different sizes and styles of cloches from thrift stores, yard sales, vintage markets, antique malls, and flea markets.
-I love finding architectural salvage bases to use with them, though there are lots of different things (easier to find, too!) that you can use for styling your cloche.
+I love finding architectural salvage bases to use with them.
+However, there are lots of different things (easier to find, too!) that you can use to decorate your cloche for fall.

 Whether using a single cloche or a grouping of them, a cloche can add extra texture and dimension to your vignette.